 My four tips for packing light will change the way you travel.
 The following secrets were learned over decades of business and personal travel.
-4 tips to pack light revealed now:
+And just for you, I’ll reveal my 4 tips to pack light now:

 How to Pack Light for your Next Trip